MTRucker/AdversaryDLWPModels/README.md

 ## GENERAL WORKFLOW
 1. Train a Niño 3.4 Model by running nino34_model_training.py
-   1. Prepare dataset; calculate Niño 3.4 cutout, Index, anomalies and labels
+   1. Prepares dataset; calculate Niño 3.4 cutout, Index, anomalies and labels
-   2. Construct model; see **MODEL ARCHITECTURE** below
+   2. Constructs model; see **MODEL ARCHITECTURE** below
-   3. Set Hyperparameters
+   3. Set Hyperparameters (points i and ii are for clarification, the code does that "itself")
    4. Train and test model, model saves during training
    5. Visualize training and testing results as you want
 2. Execute Adversarial Attack on Trained Model, by running nino34_adversarial_attack.py